bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Now, on the front-end you need to display these dates in the local time of the airport (NOT the local time of the user who is viewing the information).

-At this point, a lot of developers will say "I'll just make a lookup table of all the locations to their UTC offsets," `{ "ORD": -5, "PHX": -7, ...etc }`.
+At this point, a lot of developers will say "I'll just make a lookup table of all the locations to their UTC offsets," `{ "ORD": -6, "PHX": -7, ...etc }`.
 Then they apply the offset to the UTC time and everything is hunky dory.

-That is, until the very next following day (I used November 4th in the example on purpose).
-Daylight Savings Time ends in the US on November 5th, 2023, so Chicago will no longer be in `Central Daylight Time` (-5), but will "fall back" to `Central Standard Time` (-6).
+That is, until the very next following day (I used March 11th in the example on purpose).
+Daylight Savings Time begins in the US on March 12th, 2023, so Chicago will no longer be in `Central Standard Time` (-6), but will "spring ahead" to `Central Daylight Time` (-5).

-The result is some engineer getting woken up in the middle of the night by someone frantically wondering why all the six o'clock flights after November 5th say they're leaving at 5:00 AM.
+The result is some engineer getting woken up in the middle of the night by someone frantically wondering why all the flights after March 11th are off by an hour.

 ### Bug 2 - Using System.TimeZone Names

 You might read the above section and think "Hah!
 That foolish developer, they should've simply included the timezone in the record, then they can translate it instead of depending on a hardcoded list of offsets."

-If you're a .NET engineer like myself, you might use the [System.TimeZone](https://learn.microsoft.com/en-us/dotnet/api/system.timezone?view=net-7.0) names, like this:
+If you're a .NET engineer like myself, you might use the [System.TimeZone](https://learn.microsoft.com/en-us/dotnet/api/system.timezone?view=net-7.0) names.

+Now, System.TimeZone has been deprecated since the move to .NET Core, for a myriad of reasons.
+For one thing, *it doesn't include any Daylight Time zones*.

+It has `Central Standard Time` and `Eastern Standard Time` but no `Central Daylight Time` or `Eastern Daylight Time`.

+So this is another source of bugs around DST changeovers, because there's no way to effectively communicate whether DST is in effect when using this scheme.

 ```
 Flights: [